sanjivsingh/distributed_transactions/auto_complete_app/ReadMe.md

  - **Cloud Elasticity**: Monitor Memory Utilization rather than CPU.
 Set auto-scaling triggers to spin up new replicas when memory pressure exceeds 70% due to index growth.

-#  Wrap up:
+#  Followup Questions:

-How do you extend your design to support multiple language?
+ - **How do you extend your design to support multiple language?**
-We store Unicode characters in Trie nodes.
+    - We store Unicode characters in Trie nodes.
-Unicode: a encoding standard covers all characters for all writing systems of modern and ancient” What if top search queries in one country are different from other country users?
+    - Unicode: a encoding standard covers all characters for all writing systems of modern and ancient”
+ - **What if top search queries in one country are different from other country users?**
-We might build trie country wise.
+    -   We might build trie country wise.
-How can we support trending (Real time) search queries?
+ - **How can we support trending (Real time) search queries?**
-Lambda Architecture:
+    - Lambda Architecture:
-Reduce the working data set by sharding.
+        - Reduce the working data set by sharding.
-Change the ranking model and assign more weight to recent queries.
+        - Change the ranking model and assign more weight to recent queries.
-Data may come as stream(Spark streaming/Kafa Streaming etc.)
+        -  Data may come as stream(Spark streaming/Kafa Streaming etc.)